-Media Watchdog, Ofcom, today published rules allowing paid-for references to products and services in programmes.
-From February 28 2011, product placement will be allowed in films, TV series, entertainment shows and sports programmes.
+Media Watchdog, Ofcom, published rules allowing paid-for references to products and services in programmes in February 2011, allowing product placement in films, TV series, entertainment shows and sports programmes.

-Ofcom said the rules “will enable commercial broadcasters to access new sources of revenue, whilst providing protection for audiences”
+Ofcom said the rules would “enable commercial broadcasters to access new sources of revenue, whilst providing protection for audiences”.

-Broadcasters are required to run an audience awareness campaign when the rules come into force and must label the programmes containing product placement with a logo, yet to be prescribed by Ofcom.
+Broadcasters must label the programmes containing product placement with a logo, prescribed by Ofcom.
 In addition to these provisions, products placed must not be unduly prominent and their inclusion must not undermine the editorial independence of the broadcasters.

 Whilst the change was very welcome to all commercial broadcasters a decade ago the rules are no easier to navigate now.
 We look forward to new guidance from the regulator in 2023 which may help broadcasters and brands interpret the rules more effectively.